-Real gold paydirt is a fun alternative to buying gold bullion!
-But watch out, because not all gold paydirt sold online is equal.
-Before you buy that bag, know what it is you're buying and what to expect.
+Real gold paydirt is a fun way to prospect at home!
+But watch out, because not all gold paydirt sold online is a good deal.
+Before you buy that bag, know what to expect.

 When someone says he’s ‘hit paydirt’ they’re usually not talking about real paydirt, a term that was coined in the 1850s during the California Gold Rush.
 In popular culture the expression “hitting paydirt” means achieving a success after a hard, long struggle.

 But to the adventurous treasure hunter or miner the expression is quite literal.
 They know that paydirt means one thing: gold, and the sense of discovery and freedom that comes along with it.